 Diagnostic Sleep Center

 Welcome to the first step in getting better sleep.
-The Southwest health System Diagnostic Sleep Center offers a full line of adult services to diagnose and treat more than 150 different sleep disorders.
+Our Diagnostic Sleep Center offers a full line of adult services to diagnose and treat more than 150 different sleep disorders.
+We can help with your CPAP machine and mask to ensure that you’re getting the maximum benefits from your treatment.

 If sleep problems are causing you to have health problems, making you irritable or depressed, or have affected your concentration, see your doctor to determine if sleep center testing can provide answers and solutions.
 Sleep studies at our lab monitor all activities that occur during the night in a relaxing, homelike environment.